xenomorphis/cardmage/docs/Usage.rst

     [py|python] cardmage.py [-Options] [Card file(s)]

     Options:
-        -h  Displays more information about how to use the script -p  Activates print quality mode
-        -l  Renders the cards in all available languages
+        -h           Displays more information about how to use the script -p           Optimizes output for print (output in CMYK as TIFF image).
+Overrides -f if present -f <format>  Specifies the output file format (default is 'png', but 'tif' and 'qoi' are possible too) -l           Renders the cards in all available languages

     Examples:
         python cardmage.py